jattanjie21/Code-With-Jatta/clhhzgzut000a0amrhis88iau.md

 ### Testing with swagger

 Swagger is a tool that helps with designing, documenting, and consuming RESTful API's.
 With Swagger installed, we can interact with the API and test it without the need for third-party tools like Postman.
 Swagger even helps document all the models used in the app.
-Below is how our project can be tested using swagger.
+Below is how our project can be tested using Swagger.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1683738029703/72c3caf8-5800-410b-a33c-62c9ebb9c246.png align="center")